HydraMeshnet/developer-portal/glossary.md

 Note that this definition slightly differs from its W3C's counterpart and corresponds mostly to [W3C's verifiable credential](https://w3c.github.io/vc-data-model/#credentials).
-We lack the **verifiable** from the definition, because we only care about verifiable data and do not bother with unverifiable ones at all.
+We lack the **verifiable** from the definition because we only care about verifiable data and do not bother with unverifiable ones at all.

 ### Claim Subject